Clay Regazzoni

-He was replaced by Carlos Reutemann at Williams for 1980 and moved back to Ensign.
-Following an accident at the 1980 United States Grand Prix West he was left paralyzed from the waist down, ending his career in Formula One.
-Regazzoni did not stop racing, however; he competed in the Paris-Dakar rally and Sebring 12 hours using a hand controlled car during the late 1980s and early 1990s.
+Regazzoni was replaced by Carlos Reutemann at Williams for 1980 and moved back to Ensign.
+Following an accident at the 1980 United States Grand Prix West, he was left paralyzed from the waist down, ending his career in Formula One.
+Regazzoni did not stop racing, and he competed in the Paris–Dakar rally and Sebring 12 Hours using a hand-controlled car during the late 1980s and early 1990s.
 In 1996, Regazzoni became a commentator for Italian TV.

-He was known as a hard charging racer; Jody Scheckter stated that if "he'd been a cowboy he'd have been the one in the black hat."
+He was known as a hard-charging racer, sometimes inconsequential.
+Jody Scheckter stated that if "he'd been a cowboy he'd have been the one in the black hat".
 Regazzoni died in a car accident in Italy on 15 December 2006.

 Personal and early life

-Gianclaudio Regazzoni was born in Mendrisio, Switzerland on 5 September 1939, a few days after the start of the Second World War.
+Gianclaudio Regazzoni was born in Mendrisio, Switzerland, on 5 September 1939, a few days after the start of the Second World War.
 Regazzoni grew up in Porza, in the Canton of Ticino, part of the Italian speaking region of Switzerland.
 He was married to Maria Pia, with whom he had two children: Alessia and Gian Maria.